EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 1. Download the baseX XML database server (http://basex.org) and follow the instructions to install and run the server.
-NOTE: although the baseX server is populated by the DPM direct access to the DPM is needed for clients wishing to query or download policies.
+NOTE: although the baseX server is populated by the DPM direct access to the baseX database is needed for clients wishing to query or download policies.

 2. Make sure the python packages passlib  and virtualenv installed: